The Magi and the Christmas

 was in fact only exceeded by the absolute kings themselves.

-a minute now!
-The Magoi are not sounding like three guys on camels that
+The Magi are not sounding like three guys on camels that

-ride quietly into Bethlehem like the story is told in American churches.
+ride quietly into Bethlehem like the story is often told.
 Notice

-in the passage in Matthew that there is no mention of the number of Magoi that
+in the passage in Matthew that there is no mention of the number of Magi that

 come to worship Jesus.
 There are only three kinds of gifts mentioned.